-RS6 will be governed by its own Board of Directors ("Board").
-The Board is ultimately responsible for the operation and activities of RS6.
+RSSP will be governed by the RSED Board of Directors ("Board").
+The Board is ultimately responsible for the operation and activities of RSSP.
 Board Members have a responsibility to solicit input from, and opinions of, the parents of students, and the faculty and staff, regarding issues of significance and to weigh the input and opinions carefully before taking action.
 The primary method for executing their responsibilities is the adoption of policies that offer guidance and interpretation of the charter and procedures to assist the staff in facilitating the implementation of such policies.
-The Board consists of at least three and up to five members who will govern RS6.
-Initially, two board members will serve three-year terms and the remaining board members will serve two-year terms.
-Each term thereafter will be two years.
-This staggering of terms will create a natural flow for future elections and ensure that the RS6 Board does not experience full turnover at once.
-The RS6 Board composition will include at least one parent and at least one member of the community.
+The Board consists of at least three and up to twenty five members who will govern RSSP.
+Board members serve for staggered terms of two years.
+This staggering of terms will create a natural flow for future elections and ensure that the Rocketship Education Board does not experience full turnover at once.
+In addition, each region with Rocketship schools will have at least one advisory board made up of parents as well as community and business leaders.
+The advisory board will be crucial in conveying the needs of the communities that Rocketship schools serve to the Rocketship Education Board of Directors, and will give parents and community members a voice in the governance of RSSP.

 The Board will meet on a regular basis (e.g., quarterly and more often as needed).
-RS6's Board of Directors may initiate and carry out any program or activity that is not in conflict with or inconsistent with any law and which is not in conflict with the purposes for which charter schools are established.
+RSED's Board of Directors may initiate and carry out any program or activity that is not in conflict with or inconsistent with any law and which is not in conflict with the purposes for which charter schools are established.